21 Nov 2024 World Airspace Risk Summary Print

 Yemen

 Yemen remains an active conflict zone, and the vast majority of Yemeni airspace (OYSC/Sanaa FIR) should be avoided.
-The US, UK, France and Germany all prohibit aircraft from overflying any land portion of the FIR.
-US operators can still use UT702 and M999, while UK and German operators can use over water portions of Yemeni airspace.
+Several countries prohibit aircraft from overflying any land portion of the FIR.
+US operators can still use offshore routes UT702 and M999, while other countries permit flights on overwater portions of Yemeni airspace.
 Saudi airspace to the north and Somali airspace to the South also have risks.

 The primary risk is intentional targeting by terrorist groups with access to sophisticated anti-aircraft weaponry.
 Civil aircraft may also be at danger from on-going high intensity military operations including the use of explosive drones and missiles.
 Saudi-led airstrikes can occur at any time with little regard to civil traffic, including in the capital Sana’a.